pymedphys/pymedphys/README.rst

 * `API Reference`_ is the technical reference for the public APIs exposed by both the ``pymedphys`` library and the ``pymedphys`` command line tool.
-* `Explanatory documents`_ provide the higher level descriptions of the implementation of the tools and provides justifications for those decisions.
+* `Explanatory documents`_ provide the higher level descriptions of the implementation of the tools and provides justifications for development decisions.

 .. _`Tutorials`: https://docs.pymedphys.com/tutes
 .. _`How-to guides`: https://docs.pymedphys.com/howto